Baftez/Baftes-CMS/README.md

 📄 License
 This project is open-source and available under the MIT License.

-Developed with ❤️ by Baftes and Gemini
+Developed with ❤️ by Baftes